Science, Technology, Engineering, and Math

 Should You Pursue a STEM Career?

-There are some particularly compelling reasons to pursue a STEM career:
+There are some incredibly compelling reasons to pursue a STEM career:

-- You Don't Need a Bachelor's, Master's or Doctoral Degree: Regardless of the level of education you plan to attain—high school diploma or associate, bachelor's, master's or doctoral degree—you can find a suitable occupation.
+- Jobs Are Available at All Educational Levels: Regardless of the level of education you plan to attain—high school diploma or associate, bachelor's, master's, or doctoral degree—you can find a suitable occupation.

-There are hundreds of careers that can utilize the skills and knowledge acquired through an education in a STEM discipline.
-Here are some examples:
+Many careers can utilize the skills and knowledge acquired through education in a STEM discipline.
+Here are 50 of them:

 - Actuary: An actuary uses database software, statistical analysis and modeling software to evaluate the probability of an event occurring in order to minimize its impact on his or her employer.